gavrila-ang/MetaGenome/README.md

 - `user_prompt.sh`: This script obtains the necessary parameters for the `assembly_workflow.sh` through user input and generates an executable parameters script.
 - `requirements.txt`: This file lists the necessary tools and the websites where they can be downloaded.

+## Overview of `assembly_workflow.sh`

+`assembly_workflow.sh` is the core script that automates the entire genome assembly process.
+Here's an overview of the key steps involved:

+1. **Canu**: The initial assembly of metagenomic data takes place in this phase.
+Canu is a powerful tool specifically designed for long-read sequencing data, in this case, PacBio CLRs (Continuous Long Reads).
+It corrects and trims the raw reads before actual assembly, thereby improving the quality of the final assembly.

+2. **Purge_dups**: After the initial assembly, the purge_dups tool is used.
+It's designed to identify and remove haplotypic duplication in the assembly, which are common in heterozygous genomes.
+This enhances the quality of the haploid assembly.

+3. **RagTag Scaffolding**: Following the purge_dups step, the assembly is scaffolded using RagTag.
+This software orders and orients the assembled contigs using the provided reference genome of a closely related species.
+Note that RagTag does not modify the input sequences.

+4. **Filtlong Filtering**: Post-scaffolding, additional filtering is performed using Filtlong, a tool designed to filter long reads by quality.
+It removes any remaining artifacts or errors, resulting in a cleaner and more accurate final assembly.

+5. **Quality Assessment**: The final step is to assess the assembly quality using QUAST and BUSCO.
+For more information, see Genome Assembly Quality section.

+By automating these steps, `assembly_workflow.sh` simplifies the complex task of de novo genome assembly into a single executable script.

 ## Genome Assembly Quality

 The quality assessment of the genome was based on the 3C criterion: